Gitfoe/ChadCounting/README.md

 - Counting from 1 to infinity in one designated Discord channel,
 - Users must follow counting rules, such as preventing double counting, not counting backwards, and skipping counts,
 - Users can get banned temporarily for counting mistakes, with severity determined by an exponential U-curve,
-- Built-in troll prevention to severely penalize users who intentionally disrupt the count,
+- Built-in troll prevention to severely penalize users who intentionally count wrongly or delete their counting message,
 - Flexible customization options, including the ability to modify ban settings and bot reactions,
 - Keeps track of user and server statistics, like correct and incorrect counts and high scores,
 - Catches up on missed counts if users counted while the bot was offline,